djalbat/occam-parsers/README.md

       operatorThenTerm           ::= operator term

 One reason for this is to keep both the BNF parser and lexer as simple as possible.
-The other reason is that terminal symbols aren't quoted, so in this case for example the `(` and `)` characters aren't reserved.
-By not quoting terminal symbols the BNF becomes easier to read and write, however a regular expression pattern defining the terminal symbols must be provided in order to allow the parser to distinguish terminal symbols in the absence of quotes.
+The other reason is that terminal symbols aren't quoted, and so in this case the `(` and `)` characters aren't reserved.
+By not quoting terminal symbols the BNF becomes easier to read and write, however a regular expression defining the terminal symbols must be provided to the parser in order to allow it to distinguish terminal symbols in the absence of quotes.

 ## Installation